 So how to defend my position?
-I need to invest time in things mentioned above: do a research, find other peoples' experiences, check for pros and cons when there is a choice to be made, and write down the summary.
+I need to invest time in the things mentioned above: do research, find other peoples' experiences, check for pros and cons when there is a choice to be made, and write down the summary.

 That could possibly screw the whole conversation with a team and made other members overwhelmed by the amount of information and effort put into making my case, so much that they would just give up and accept it without a fight - and is that good?

-Anyway, writing it down will require some commitment, diligent research and it will make it official.
+Anyway, writing it down will require some commitment, and diligent research and it will make it official.
 With that "document" I can back up my ideas.
 It is not reinventing anything - just noting it down.